 Elise Jones was elected to the Board of County Commissioners in 2012 and again in 2016.
 Her current term continues through early January 2021.
-She is currently Vice-Chair of the Board (2018).
+For 2019, Elise is the Chair of the Board.

-Elise represents Boulder County on the Denver Regional Council of Governments (DRCOG), which she chaired in 2016, serves as the DRCOG representative to the Statewide Transportation Advisory Council (2018) and is a member of the Metro Area County Commissioners, which she chaired in 2016.
-She also served as a representative to the Regional Air Quality Council from 2009-2018.
+Elise represents Boulder County on the Denver Regional Council of Governments (DRCOG), which she chaired in 2016, serves as the DRCOG representative to the Statewide Transportation Advisory Committee (2019) and is a member of the Metro Area County Commissioners, which she chaired in 2016.
+She also serves as a representative to the Regional Air Quality Council (2009-2019).

-Elise has lived in Boulder County for 20 years where she has been an important environmental advocate and active community member around many issues key to Boulder County.
+Elise has lived in Boulder County for more than 20 years where she has been an important environmental advocate and active community member around many issues key to Boulder County.

 Prior to serving as County Commissioner, Elise served as executive director for the Colorado Environmental Coalition for 13 years where she worked to protect wilderness and open space, promoted clean energy, and advocated for sustainable land use and multi-modal transportation alternatives, among many other accomplishments.